Get Help

 - Certain topics (relationships, sexuality, finances) may be stigmatized

-- You may fear disappointing parents or elders
+- We may fear disappointing parents or elders

 - Community gossip feels like a real threat